Search

 The national novena begins on July 10 and ends on her feast day, July 18.

-In honor of that Holy Year, Diocese of St. Cloud Bishop Donald Kettler designated places of pilgrimage and shrines within the diocese inviting the faithful to experience grace and reconciliation as they rediscover joy in the mercy of God.
-The National Shrine of St. Odilia was one of five shrines selected.
+In honor of this holy year, Diocese of St. Cloud Bishop Patrick Neary, CSC, selected the National Shrine of St. Odilia as one of the designated places of pilgrimage within the diocese inviting the faithful to experience grace and reconciliation as they rediscover joy in the mercy of God.

 National Shrine of St. Odilia